A Day in Solidarity with Eco/Anarchist Prisoners

 In 2009, thanks to the international solidarity campaign, Jeff was released in a re-sentencing hearing.
 Upon his release, he lent his support to the continuation of June 11 as a day of solidarity with other eco-prisoners.
 Starting in 2010, a group based primarily in Bloomington, Indiana (a former home of eco-anarchist prisoner Marius Mason) formed a June 11 organizing group, which developed support among a larger international network of anarchists.
 By June 11th, 2014, there were at least 41 events in 39 cities in seven countries, as well as many actions declaring support for J11.
 While this group re-framed June 11 with a more explicit focus on anarchist prisoners who were serving longer sentences, the environmental origins of the day have also remain central to most all who participate around the world.
 The new incarnation of J11 highlighted the cases of Eric Mcdavid and Marius Mason.
 Eric is now free thanks in part to the pressure created by J11 organizing.
 Folks are still fighting for Marius’ freedom.

-Although there have been some heated disagreements on how June 11 is presented, momentum around this day has been maintained and for the past 5 years, there have consistently been 30+ events in a dozen different countries honoring June 11.
+Although there have been some heated disagreements on how June 11 is presented, momentum around this day has been maintained and there have consistently been 30+ events annually in a dozen different countries honoring June 11.

 For more info about the June 11 day of Action go to: www.june11.org